-Use data signatures to the extent possible to help ensure trust in data.
+Use data signatures to the extent possible to help ensure trust in data; and

-Use built-in verifications for data
+Use built-in verifications for data.

 7.24 Use of a one-way hash without a salt [MVX]

 7.24.1 Description of application vulnerability

 The software uses a one-way cryptographic hash against an input that should not be reversible, such as a credential, but the software does not also use a salt as part of the input.